Skip to content

 No. DFAT requires a neutral expression with your mouth closed.
 A slight, natural relaxation of the face is fine, but anything that could be described as a smile — especially showing teeth — will be rejected.

-Are there different photo rules for children?
+Are there different photo rules for children in Australia?

 Get It Right the First Time